Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 On XCP-ng, there's multiple way to update your pools and hosts.

 :::details ⚙️ How it works
-Xen Orchestra will request a plugin, bundled and hosted within your XCP-ng hosts.
+CloudVisor will request a plugin, bundled and hosted within your XCP-ng hosts.
 This plugin will query the status of updates.
 Then, when the update will be apply, it's also the plugin that will download and apply them.
-So unlike with Citrix Hypervisor, Xen Orchestra will not fetch or download updates, but it will order the host to do it by itself.
+So unlike with Citrix Hypervisor, CloudVisor will not fetch or download updates, but it will order the host to do it by itself.
 Be sure that your host(s) can access the update repositories.
 :::

 #### Rolling Pool Updates (RPU)

 Also known as RPU, **this is the advised way to update your pool**.
-By just clicking on one button, Xen Orchestra will automatically move VMs around, apply updates and reboot the hosts, without any service interruption.
+By just clicking on one button, CloudVisor will automatically move VMs around, apply updates and reboot the hosts, without any service interruption.
 The following button is available in the Pool view, on "Patches" tab:

 ![](./assets/rpubutton.png)